AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/run-stand-alone.md

 ## How to export the jar

 Alchemist executable jar files can be generated at need, let's see how.
-As first step, use git to locally clone [Alchemist repository](https://github.com/AlchemistSimulator/Alchemist).
-Now, to generate the jar you can rely on the `fatJar` gradle task.
+As first step, use git to locally clone the [Alchemist repository](https://github.com/AlchemistSimulator/Alchemist).
+Then, to generate the jar file you can rely on the `fatJar` gradle task.
 To run the task, point a terminal on the alchemist project's root, then on UNIX:
 ```bash
 ./gradlew fatJar
 ```